gelinger777/jarvis/readme.md

 This will generate binary distributions of services and store them under `/dist/app/..`

-Shell scripts under `/bin` directory have default environment variables hardcoded in them, those can be customized for production.
+Shell scripts under `/bin` directory have default environment variables described in `build.gradle`, those shall be be customized for local development or production environment.
+For that make a separate branch, change the files accordingly and leave those changes.

 ## Contributing

 If multiple devices are used to work with the codebase a developer can keep a single dev branch on remote repo like `dev-vach` and all the unfinished work is being committed to that branch when changing different development environments...
 When a feature is complete `squash` command can be used to merge all changes to the `main` branch.

 ```
     git merge --squash dev-vach
 ```

-This will merge all work from `dev-vach` to `main` branch.
-At this point developer can do final polish of the source before committing the feature.
+This will merge all work (many commits) from `dev-vach` to `main`, but without committing it.
+At this point developer can do final polish of the source and make a single commit.

-In order to separate boilerplate from actual business logic code, we use extensions functions in file `/internal/stuff.kt` in the root of each module, to write easily readable code in public classes, each method or object defined in `stuff.kt` must have `internal` visibility, this file is only for implementation boilerplate, it shall not contain valuable business logic on its own.
+Code quality, readability and modularity is a top priorityfunctions in this project hence in order to separate boilerplate from actual business logic code, we use extensions  in file `/internal/stuff.kt` in the root package of each module, each method or object defined in `stuff.kt` must have `internal` visibility, this file is only for implementation boilerplate, it shall not contain valuable business logic on its own, usually all the code that one must never read trough must be here...

-`internal` package can also be used to hold some sample run scripts that are not valid tests on their own but are valuable for development (for debugging purposes).
+`internal` package can also be used to hold some sample run scripts that are not valid tests on their own but are valuable for development (for debugging purposes), those are stored in `tryout-this-or-that.kt` files.